 If the two parties cannot come to an agreement, they can participate in a mediation process where a federal or private mediator helps them.
 Economic pressure in the private sector usually results in a strike or a lockout, but in the public sector, workers can only strike if the relevant law says that they can do so.

 If you are currently dealing with a situation that may result in collective bargaining, or you need any further advice, you can post your legal need on UpCounsel’s marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.